 Linda developed her early interest in photography while serving as editor and photographer for her high school and college newspapers in the 70’s.
 Later she majored in photojournalism at the University of Maryland, but then switched her study concentration to psychology when she attended Washington College in Chestertown.

-Linda has exhibited at Maryland venues to include the Chesapeake Bay Maritime Museum, Heron Point in Chestertown, RiverArts in Chestertown, the Members Best Show in Centreville, and more recently at Joie de Vivre Gallery in Cambridge, MD.
+Linda has exhibited at Maryland venues to include the Chesapeake Bay Maritime Museum, Heron Point in Chestertown, RiverArts in Chestertown, the Members Best Show in Centreville, and more recently at Joie de Vivre Gallery (now "The Shops at Magnolia Grove) in Cambridge, MD.
 Linda was a featured artist at the Dorchester Center for the Arts Gallery Show for the months of October 2009, August 2011, and June 2013.
-Selected images on canvas are now on display at the Joie de Vivre Gallery Store in Cambridge, MD.
+Selected images on canvas are now on display at The Shops at Magnolia Grove in Cambridge, MD.

 Linda was selected in both 2009 and 2010 as one of the few, among hundreds of photographers entered, to be awarded recognition for her photography in the 2009 Maryland Magazine Photo Contest sponsored by the Maryland Department of Natural Resources (DNR).
 Linda was also selected as one of the 2010 and 2011 finalists in the Adkins Arboretum Annual Art Show.
 In the October/November 2010 issue of Lava Magazine (The Ironman Triathlon), one of Linda's Choptank River photos was used in a full-page Eagle Man ad.
 Then - On January 3, 2011, Linda's photo titled "Ahead of the Pack" was selected as the photo of the day on Smithsonian Magazine's website.
 Linda was selected as an exhibitor for the prestigious Waterfowl Festival of Easton, Maryland in November 2011.
 In September 2012 Linda was honored to learn that her photo titled "Foot Warmer" was chosen for the cover of the Tidewater Times magazine.
 In February of 2014, Linda participated in the Dorchester Center for the Arts Members' Art Show and her single entry titled "Shutter Release" earned the People's Choice award.
 In the same month, Linda learned that the National Wildlife Federation chose one of her osprey photos titled "If Looks Could Kill" as a featured image in their blog about Sea Hawks, corresponding to the Superbowl and the Seattle Seahawks team.